stolostron/rhacm-docs/_pages/cheat_custom.md

 You can customize the colors using ANSI color codes.
 Using the indicator can help you avoid accidentally creating a new branch from the wrong base branch.

-**Tip:** If your `.zshrc` file is hidden, press the Command, Shift, and period (.*) keys at the same time.
+**Tip:** To show the `.zshrc` file in Finder, press the Command, Shift, and period (.*) keys at the same time.
 The hidden files appear as translucent in the folder.